 - Please write literature references according to a uniform reference style, e.g. according to APA or Vancouver, see Writing references.

 - For recurring courses, it may be useful to write "latest version" for books and other text that is continuously revised.
 This to avoid the administrative process having to revise the syllabus each time the course is to be given.

 - It is relatively common that students may select several publications from a list for a course assignment.
 Additional specification is distributed through the course's learning platform.
 A reference to web pages can be useful for students, but web pages quite often get inaccessible.
 To avoid constant revision of the syllabus, it is better to refer to web pages in the course's learning platform that the course provider self can update before the next course occasion.

 - All course literature should be available well in advance of the start of the course.

 - It is not allowed to buy books from the KI course budget, but many course books are available as e-books through the KI library.
 Read more about the availability of e-books and how you can create links to library resources in the course platform.

 A syllabus only needs revision if changes to the content is needed.

 Please note: If you want to change the title, the number of credits or the responsible KI department for the course, you must create a new syllabus.
 A new course number is then generated as well as a unique course code in Ladok.

 If only the name of the course director or contact persons is to be changed, this is done without revising the syllabus.
-See the quick reference guide under Help in KIWAS.
+See the quick reference guide under Manual in KIWAS.